bil/licorice/docs/html/_sources/api/yaml_config.rst.txt

 Signals
 -------------------------------------------------------------------------------

 Here we define how data will be passed between our modules.
 We also define how much of this data to keep over time and how to store it if necessary for our use case.
 At a high-level, signals are represented as NumPy arrays in our modules.
-However, in implementation, they are actually shared arrays, shared memory that allows for the fast transfer of data between models required for real-time analysis.
+However, in implementation, they are actually shared arrays, shared memory that allows for the fast transfer of data between models required for realtime analysis.

 ============= ===============================================================
-Keyword       Usage
+Keyword       Description
 ============= ===============================================================
-shape         The shape of the incoming data as a NumPy array dtype         The type of the data history       How many ticks worth of data to keep log           Whether or not to log the signal log_storage   Specifications for how to log the data (see examples )
+shape         The shape of the numpy signal as a tuple (single tick) dtype         The dtype of the numpy signal history       Number of ticks of data to store in memory log           Whether or not to log the signal log_storage   Specifications for how to log the data (see examples)
 ============= ===============================================================